Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: RESULTS AND DISCUSSIONS

 \subsection{Two-vortex states: merging of vortex-cores}

-To study the nucleation of two-vortex state in the angular momentum regime $N\leq L_{z} \leq 2N$, we present CPD plots and occupations of one-particle angular momentum state $m$ of OPRDM in Fig.~\ref{fig:twovortx2630}.
-Beyond the single-vortex $L_{z}=N=16$ state, the occupation of one-particle angular momentum state $m=1$ of OPRDM decreases, as shown in \ref{fig:l16s75}, whereas for $L_{z}=17$ state, the occupation of one-particle angular momentum state $m=2$ of OPRDM increases, as shown in Fig.~\ref{fig:lz17}.
-The two-vortex state begins to nucleate at angular momentum $L_{z}=26$.
-For the angular momentum $L_{z}=26,28$ states, the occupation of the one-particle angular momentum $m=2$ state of OPRDM decreases with increase in interaction range $\sigma$, {\it i.e.} $Ocp\left(m=2,\sigma'\right)<Ocp\left(m=2,\sigma\right)$ for $\sigma'>\sigma$ in Fig.~\ref{fig:sp3_L26}-\ref{fig:sp3_L28}.
-However, for the angular momentum $L_{z}=30,32$ states, the occupation of the one-particle angular momentum $m=2$ state of OPRDM increases with increase in interaction range $\sigma$, {\it i.e.} $Ocp\left(m=2,\sigma'\right)>Ocp\left(m=2,\sigma\right)$ for $\sigma'>\sigma$ as shown in Fig.~\ref{fig:sp3_L30}-\ref{fig:sp3L32A}.
-It is to noted that the angular momentum $L_{z}=26,28$ are the meta-stable sates whereas $L_{z}=30,32$ are the stable states as seen from the $L_{z}-\Omega$ stability graph in Fig.~\ref{fig:stbn16}. \\
+To study the nucleation of two-vortex state in the angular momentum regime $N\leq L_{z} \leq 2N$, we present CPD plots along with the macroscopic occupations ($N\lambda_{\mu}$) of one-particle angular momentum state $m^{\mu}$ of OPRDM.
+Beyond the single-vortex $L_{z}=N=16$ state, the macroscopic occupation of one-particle angular momentum state $m=1$ of OPRDM begins to decrease, whereas that of state $m=2$ begins to increase, as shown in Fig.~\ref{fig:lz17} for angular momentum $L_{z}=17$ state.
+Further, the macroscopic occupation of one-particle angular momentum state $m=1$ increases with increase in interaction range $\sigma$.
+In CPD, the crescent corresponding to density peak shrinks around the core at $(0,0)$ with increase in interaction range $\sigma$. \\ The two-vortex state begins to nucleate at angular momentum $L_{z}=26$.
+It is observed that for the angular momentum $L_{z}=26$ state, the macroscopic occupation of the one-particle angular momentum $m=2$ state first decrease and then increases with increase in interaction range $\sigma$, as shown in Fig.~\ref{fig:sp3_L26}.
+However, for the angular momentum $L_{z}=28,30,32$ states, the macroscopic occupation of the one-particle angular momentum $m=2$ state of OPRDM increases with increase in interaction range $\sigma$, as shown in Fig.~\ref{fig:sp3_L28}-\ref{fig:sp3L32A}.
+It is to be noted that the angular momentum $L_{z}=26,28$ are the meta-stable sates whereas $L_{z}=30,32$ are the stable states on $L_{z}-\Omega$ stability graph in Fig.~\ref{fig:stbn16}.
+In the CPD plots, the contours of vortex become more pronounced with increase in interaction range $\sigma$. \\ For the two-vortex state with angular momentum $L_{z}=2N$, the core of vortices are placed symmetrically about the center of the trap $(0,0)$ on the reference line.
+With increase in interaction range $\sigma$, we observe merging of the cores of two-vortex $L_{z}=2N$ state along the reference line~\cite{GIMenon96,Cooper01} forming effectively a single-vortex state for $N=10,12,16$ bosons in the beyond lowest Landau level approximation as shown in Fig.~\ref{fig:spl32}-\ref{fig:spN16l32} and for $N=20,24$ bosons in the lowest Landau level approximation as shown in Fig.~\ref{fig:spl40N20}.
+For the vortex states comprising of more than two vortices, we do not observe merging of the vortex cores.
+This may be due to the presence of the density peak at the centre of the trap which prevents the cores of multi-vortex states (states with more than two vortices) from merging.
+For the total angular momentum $L_{z}=2N=32$ state, the macroscopic occupation of one-particle angular momentum $m=2$ state of OPRDM increases with increase in interaction range $\sigma$ as shown in Fig.~\ref{fig:spN16l32} which may lead to the merger of cores of two-vortex state due to quantum fluctuation. \\ It is further observed that for $L_{z}=2N=32$ state in the weakly to moderately interacting regime with $U_{0}=0.02171$ and $U_{0}=0.2171$ as shown in Fig.~\ref{fig:occl32g09s} and Fig.~\ref{fig:occl32g9s} respectively, there is an increase in the macroscopic occupation of the maximally occupied one-particle angular momentum $m=2$ state of OPRDM with increase in $\sigma$.
+Whereas, in the strongly interacting regime with $U_{0}=2.171$, instead of $m=2$ state, the macroscopic occupation of $m=3$ state becomes the maximally occupied one-particle angular momentum state of OPRDM as shown in Fig.~\ref{fig:occl32g9s}. \\ Thus, for a particular angular momentum $L_{z}$ state, an increase in interaction strength $U_{0}$ beyond a certain value changes the macroscopic occupation of maximally occupied one-particle angular momentum state $m$ of OPRDM to $m'=m+1$ state.